OSC/ood-documentation/source/authentication/dex.rst

 OnDemand Dex behind Apache reverse proxy
 ----------------------------------------

-By default Dex sits behing Apache and is accessed via a reverse proxy.
+By default Dex sits behind Apache and is accessed via a reverse proxy.
 OnDemand Dex behind the reverse proxy logic will force Dex to listen only on ``localhost`` and only via HTTP.